Keats/tera2/README.md

 - [x] Generate bytecode
 - [x] Decide where to calculate byte size hint, probably compiler
 - [x] Fix blocks/macros AST -> bytecode generation
-- [ ] Fix macro call weird instruction (idx, idx).
-Pass values on stack?
+- [x] Fix macro call weird instruction (idx, idx).
 - [ ] Have a reasonable Template object (eg macro imports, extend)
+- [ ] Do the equivalent of `build_inheritance_chains` from v1.
+Maybe create a new VerifiedTemplate or whatever?
+  - [ ] Investigate merging chunks for inheritance so we don't need to look at other templates during rendering
+- [ ] Add support for block assignment in lexer/parser/compiler
+- [ ] Handle map literals (only allow string as keys for now?)
 - [ ] Add a Context object that holds values like the one in Tera
 - [ ] Implement basic VM without filters/functions/tests
   - [ ] Fix bytecode generation because it's likely wrong
   - [ ] Ensure that runtime errors point to the right thing
   - [ ] Finish VM without filters/functions
+- [ ] Design filters/functions/tests types
+- [ ] Implement basic builtin filters/functions/tests
 - [ ] Add filters/functions/tests to VM
-- [ ] Do the equivalent of `build_inheritance_chains` from v1.
-Maybe create a new VerifiedTemplate or whatever?
-  - [ ] Investigate merging chunks for inheritance so we don't need to look at other templates during rendering
 - [ ] Allow escape chars (eg \n) in strings concat, there was an issue about that in Zola
-- [ ] Handle map literals (only allow string as keys for now?)
 - [ ] Nice reporting with Ariadne (make it optional)
 - [ ] Feature to load templates from a glob with optional dep
 - [ ] Shitload of tests